-Positive Change Starts with You
+Positive Change Starts With Us

-1. Speak with Respect
+1. Always Speak Respectfully

 Use respectful language when speaking to or about other people and groups.
 Show your fellow Americans the same respect you would like to receive.